bohdaq/file-ext/README.md

     2. Get [domain](https://en.wikipedia.org/wiki/Windows_domain) user belongs to (available only on Windows)

 ## Configuration
-No additional configuration
+No additional configuration.

 Minimum rust version is 1.66, as I'm testing on this specific version.
-However, if needed you may try older Rust version with the _--ignore-rust-version_ flag.
+However, if needed, you may try older Rust version with the _--ignore-rust-version_ flag.

 ## Demo
 Take a look at [mod.rs](https://github.com/bohdaq/file-ext/blob/main/src/lib.rs)